-trategic Priority Theme Three: Tackling Crime and Anti-Social Behaviour 3B.
-Fewer people commit crime and offenders are supported to rehabilitate Measure Performance Trend Insight Strate gic Priority Theme T hree: Tacklin g Crime and Anti-Social Behaviour T3D.
-H old offenders to accou int through an effective criminal justice system Measure Performance Trend Insight Positive Outcome Rate ne Rate The positive outcome rate shows the rate of police positive outcomes (such as charges, cautions and community resolutions per recorded crime.
-T3D.1 for All Crime +0.2pp The trend in the long term appears relatively stable.
+Strategic Priority Theme Three: Tackling Crime and Anti-Social Behaviour Measure Performance Trend Insight T2D 1 Positive Outcome Rate 10.200 The positive outcome rate shows the rate of police positive outcomes (such as charges, cautions and community resolutions) per recorded crime.
+T3D.1 for All Crime for All Crime +0.2pp The trend in the long term appears relatively stable.
 The current rate in the 12 months to July 2019 is 15.5%, which compares to 15.3% in the previous year.
-T3D.2 Positive Outcome Rate for Victim-Based Crime -0.5pp The trend in respect of the positive outcome rate for victim-based crime is similar to the trend for all crime (above).
+T3D.2 Positive Outcome Rate for Victim-Based Crime -0.5pp The trend in respect of the positive outcome rate for victim- based crime is similar to the trend for all crime (above).
 The current rate is 12.1% compared to 12.6% in the previous year.
-The trend for unresolved outcomes with an identified suspect has

-Strate Strategic Priority Theme Three: Tackling Crime and Anti-Social Behaviour T3B.
-Fe T3B.
-Fewer people commit crime and offenders are supported to rehabilitate Measure Performance Trend Insight Considering the long term trend, there is a clear increase in the volume of crimes filed as unresolved with a named suspect having been identified.
+T3D.3 Proportion of All Crime with an +4.7pp The trend for unresolved outcomes with an identified suspect has been relatively stable with a recent upward trend.
+The force has identified a suspect in 31.3% of unresolved crime.
+The equivalent figure for the previous year is 26.5%.
+Considering the long term trend, there is a clear increase in the Identified Suspect volume of crimes filed as unresolved with a named suspect having been identified.
 This correlates with the increase in crime recording following the NCRS audit and reflects in part an increase in offences where the victim does not support further police action.
 T3D.4 Crimes Resolved through Community Resolution +0.0pp The force is maintaining a stable trend in the proportion of crimes resolved through community resolution.
 The current rate in the 12 months to July 2019 is 10.6%, which compares to 10.6% in the previous year.